Stage One: Foundation in Transactional Analysis Theory

 • The philosophy and principles of TA

-• Early decisions we make in infancy and childhood that affect our life
+• Early decisions we make in infancy and childhood that affect our lives

 • Child development and our attachment patterns